mozilla/pkipolicy/rootstore/policy.md

     within 30 days of when the appropriate data or documentation becomes available to the CA.

-8. We consider the following algorithms and key sizes to be acceptable and supported in Mozilla products:
+8. We consider the following algorithms and key sizes to be acceptable in root certificates in our root program, and in any certificate which chains up to them:

-    -   SHA-1 (until a practical collision attack against SHA-1
-        certificates is imminent);
-    -   SHA-256, SHA-384, SHA-512;
-    -   Elliptic Curve Digital Signature Algorithm (using ANSI X9.62) over SECG and NIST named curves P-256, P-384, and P-512;
-    -   RSA 2048 bits or higher; and
+    - RSA keys whose modulus size in bits is divisible by 8, and is at least 2048.
-    -   RSA 1024 bits (only until December 31, 2013).
+    - Digest algorithms: SHA-256, SHA-384, or SHA-512.
+    - ECDSA keys using one of the following curve-hash pairs:
+      * P‐256 with SHA-256
+      * P‐384 with SHA-384

 9. We expect CAs to maintain current best practices to prevent algorithm attacks against certificates.
 As such, the following steps